CLH: Conference Aims to Move DEI Efforts into Action

 Lunch and Learn Series

-The Community Foundation of Central Wisconsin has a lunch and learn series called Community Lunch Hour.
-This event is a way for the Foundation to offer opportunities to explore and learn more about various community topics while creating connections.
-Attendees will...
+The Community Foundation of Central Wisconsin has a lunch and learn series called Community Lunch Hour (CLH).
+This event offers opportunities to explore and learn more about various community topics while creating connections.
+Attendees will also be provided ways to...